CodeScop/Oge-Mai-Field-Guide/forestbestiary.md

 - **Quests:**
   - BC: Nabia's Exploration (1)
   - TT: Boots Made For Climbing (1), Scouting the Trees (1), TT: Buholi in the Sky (10)
+  - MT: Tinkering With Leafsung (5)
+  - HuntS1: Proving Your Perserverance 3/4 (1)

 ### Buhovi (Exp: TT)